2. RAUC Basics

 Having this interface ready, RAUC will care for setting the boot logic appropriately.
-It will, for example, deactivate the slot to update before writing to it and reactivate it after having completed the installation successfully.
+It will, for example, deactivate the slot to be updated before writing to it, and reactivate it after completing the installation successfully.

 As mentioned above, RAUC basically writes images to devices or partitions, but also allows installing file system content from (compressed) tar archives.

 In addition to the need for different methods to write to storage (simple copy for block devices, nandwrite for NAND, ubiupdatevol for UBI volumes, …) the tar-based installation requires additional handling and preparation of storage.